HeardLibrary/linked-data/vanderbot/README.md

 |                 | longitude | _long | location_long | decimal degrees |
 |                 | precision | _prec | location_prec | decimal degrees |

 <sup>*</sup> The value required by the API differs slightly from ISO 8601, particularly in requiring a leading `+`.
-However, to allow the schemas to be used to generate valied ISO 8601 dateTimes, values in the CSV should omit the leading `+`, which is added by the script when values are sent to the API.
+However, to allow the schemas to be used to generate valied ISO 8601 dateTimes, values in the CSV MUST omit the leading `+`, which is added by the script when values are sent to the API.
 VanderBot will also convert dates in certain formats to what is required by the API.
 See below for details.

 Each value node also includes a column with a `_nodeId` suffix (e.g. `startDate_nodeId`) that contains an arbitrary unique identifier assigned by the script when the item line is processed.